williamDalston/schrodingers-cat-website/content/articles/qc-theory-003.md

 ### Structure and Isolation

 Microtubules are hollow, cylindrical structures made of tubulin proteins.
-Their structure provides relative isolation from the warm, noisy brain environment—potentially enough to maintain quantum coherence.
+Their structure provides relative isolation from the warm, noisy brain environment potentially enough to maintain quantum coherence.

 Penrose and Hameroff propose that tubulin proteins can exist in two conformations (shapes), and quantum superpositions of these conformations can persist long enough to perform meaningful computations.